franciscopaniskaseker/minecraft-dnsrotator/README.md

 1. Update your git
 2. bash update.sh

-# Do you need any help with Linux Sysadmin?
-DDoS?
+# Do you need any help with Minecraft Server Linux Sysadmin?
+DDoS attacks?
+Backups?
 We can talk ;)
 mail apterix at gmail dot com
 skype apterix